 Georges Ivanovich Gurdjieff appeared in Moscow in 1912 prepared to transmit to the West a vast knowledge that he had gathered in the East.
-To those who became his devoted followers during these years leading up to the Russian revolution, Gurdjieff unveiled fragments of an all-encompassing cosmological and psychological system, complete with a practical approach to developing an understanding that would lead to true being…a system he called the Fourth Way.
+To those who became his devoted followers during these years leading up to the Russian revolution, Gurdjieff unveiled fragments of an all-encompassing cosmological and psychological system, complete with a practical approach to developing an understanding that would lead to true Being…a system he called the Fourth Way.
 This fourth way required no retreat from life; it was a work in life.
-Of equal significance, as evidenced by the name he gave to the school he established a few years later…the Institute for the Harmonious Development of Man…this fourth way involved a simultaneous development of all three ‘centers’ of man, the body, the mind and the feelings.
+Of equal significance, as evidenced by the name he gave to the school he established a few years later…the Institute for the Harmonious Development of Man…this fourth way involved a simultaneous development of all three ‘centers’ of a person…the body, the mind and the feelings.

-In response to Gurdjieff’s death-bed planning as to how the work could be continued following his death, Jeanne de Salzmann lived to the age of 103 during which time she oversaw the establishment of Gurdjieff Foundations worldwide, documented the sacred dances and accompanying piano music through a series of films, oversaw the recording of nearly the entire catalog of the Gurdjieff-deHartmann music of prayers, hymns, dances and melodies, made all arrangements for the continued publication of all of Gurdjieff’s three series of writings, realized the production of a film of the second series of writings, Meetings With Remarkable Men, and continued until her death to work tirelessly to bring the work to the world by traveling and working with Foundation (and non-Foundation) groups everywhere.
+In response to Gurdjieff’s death-bed planning as to how the work could be continued following his passing, Jeanne de Salzmann lived to the age of 103 during which time she oversaw the establishment of Gurdjieff Foundations worldwide, documented the sacred dances and accompanying piano music through a series of films, oversaw the recording of nearly the entire catalog of the Gurdjieff-de Hartmann music of prayers, hymns, dances and melodies, made arrangements for the continued publication of all of Gurdjieff’s three series of writings, realized the production of a film of the second series of writings, Meetings With Remarkable Men, and continued until her death to work tirelessly to bring the Work to the world by traveling and working with Foundation and non-Foundation groups everywhere.